yvesmango/7020-customer-segmentation/isochrone_map1.md

 We need to set up the parameters for the network graph we want to create.
 We will need an address, or coordinates (Latitude & Longitude).
 If you provide a name or an address, Osmnx under the hood will geocode and return the network graph for the area.

-In this demonstration, we will create a network graph for the city of Berkeley, California.
+In this demonstration, we will create a network graph for the city of San Francisco, California.
 We first create a couple of variables to hold `location` and `transportation_mode`.

 ```python